 Bison Viewing Safety Tips

-Even though bison may not show signs of stress, the presence of people can influence their normal behaviors and physiology.
+Even though bison are slow roamers not showing signs of stress, the presence of people can influence their gentle demeanor, behavior and physiology.

 Bison are wild animals.
 While they look slow and docile, agitated bison or buffalo can be dangerous and may charge without provocation or warning.